Why do you want to transfer mini-DV tapes to computer? You want to convert the analog format of the video content into a digital format like MP4.

 If you’re you’re using a desktop model, you can buy a Firewire card and get it installed into your motherboard.

-You want to take a look at the video below for guidance to this end.
+You want to take a look at the video below for detailed guidance.

 The cheapest option is installing a Firewire card into your desktop computer.